wbsoft/parce/docs/source/treestructure.rst

     ...
     <Context Nonsense.root at 1-108 (19 children)>

-But the Query object has poweful methods that modify the stream of nodes yielded by the generator.
+But the Query object has powerful methods that modify the stream of nodes yielded by the generator.
 All these methods return a new Query object, so queries can be chained in an XPath-like fashion.
 For example::